CommonGateway/WooBundle/README.md

 In short: when synchronization is triggered all cases are fetched from a xxllnc zaaksysteem and mapped to an OpenWebConcept WOO publicatie object.\
 The mapping schema can be found here: https://github.com/CommonGateway/WooBundle/blob/main/Installation/Mapping/woo.xxllncCaseToWoo.mapping.json \

-Some custom logic for the Portal\_url and document URL properties can be found in the SyncXxllncCasesService.
+Besides just mapping through a [Gateway mapping](https://commongateway.github.io/CoreBundle/pages/Features/Mappings) there is some custom logic for the Portal_url and the document URL properties.
+This can be found in the SyncXxllncCasesService. \
+For documents, an extra call to the xxllnc zaaksysteem is needed to get the document data.
+And the Portal_url property is configured through the Action->configuration.

 ### How to synchronize